tlspuffin/async-opcua/samples/demo-server/README.md

 - More sophisticated logging and data capture
 - Be used for testing / verification purposes

-The demo-server enables the `http` feature in `opcua-server` so it can display metrics from `http://localhost:8585`, however you must start it from the `demo-server` directory so it can find its html and other resources.
+The demo-server enables the `http` feature in `async-opcua-server` so it can display metrics from `http://localhost:8585`, however you must start it from the `demo-server` directory so it can find its html and other resources.